ArvidSilverlock/Pilot.lua-Luau-LSP/README.md

 If you want to contribute, or want more control over the generation, you'll need to install this repo locally with some other tools to run the Luau code.

-Install [lune](https://lune-org.github.io/docs), a luau runtime, note, only install this when the steps require you to, and install it _within_ the specified directory (unless of course, you know what you're doing).
+Install [lune](https://lune-org.github.io/docs), a Luau runtime, note, only install this when the steps require you to, and install it _within_ the specified directory (unless of course, you know what you're doing).

 ### Steps